-Unlike many other lawyers, Ravi practices all aspects of Canadian immigration law.
+Ravi practices all aspects of Canadian immigration law.
 He assists clients with applications for permanent residence including: Express Entry Federal Skilled Worker and Canada Experience Class applications; provincial nominee programs including Ontario Express Entry; parental and spousal sponsorships; humanitarian and compassionate applications; PRRAs; and cases involving the business class (investors, entrepreneurs and the self-employed).
 He also assists with all types of work permits (including open work permits and those based on Labour Market Impact Assessments), study permits, temporary resident permits, rehabilitation and citizenship applications.
 As well, Ravi has an extensive litigation practice.
 His appeal work covers all three divisions of the Immigration and Refugee Board and the Federal Court of Canada.
-Ravi has successfully argued many cases, particularly involving parental and spousal sponsorships, detention reviews, refugee hearings, residency appeals, deportation appeals, criminality appeals, stays and applications for leave and judicial review.
-As an Attorney licensed to practice U.S. immigration law through admission to the Massachusetts Bar, Ravi also works extensively with corporate clients in securing temporary work permits and visas to the United States.
+Ravi has successfully argued many cases, particularly involving parental and spousal sponsorship, detention reviews, refugee hearings, residency appeals, deportation appeals, criminality appeals, stays and applications for leave and judicial review.
+Ravi has an Ontario “Foreign Legal Consultant” license approved by the Law Society of Ontario given he carries special insurance and is an Attorney who is licensed to practice U.S. immigration law through his call to the Massachusetts Bar.
+This enables him to represent clients in Ontario on U.S. immigration law matters.
+He works extensively with corporate clients in securing temporary work permits and visas to the United States.
 Much of this work relates to NAFTA TN and intra-company transferee applications as well as visa processing at the U.S. Consulate and U.S. Embassy.
 He also assists with Green Card applications.

 Ravi has been a guest lecturer at Seneca College and has lectured on U.S. consular processing for the New York Chapter of the American Immigration Lawyers Association.
 He is regularly invited to speak at national Canadian Bar Association and Human Resources Professional Association conferences.
 He is also an author of the book Canada-U.S. Work Permits: Issues for Human Resources Professionals (2004 Thomson Carswell) and has written numerous published articles as well.

-Regularly sought out for his expert commentary in relation to immigration stories, Ravi has been interviewed by the national media, including: The National (CBC), CTV News, CTV Canada AM, OMNI South Asian News, CFTO, Goldhawk Live (Rogers Cable 10), The Globe and Mail, The Toronto Sun, CBC Radio, India Abroad and the Indian Television Network.
+Frequently sought out for his expert commentary in relation to immigration stories, Ravi has been interviewed by the international and national media, including: The Economist, Maclean’s, The Globe and Mail, The Toronto Star, The Toronto Sun, Hill Times, The Lawyer’s Daily, Canadian Lawyer Magazine, Law Times, The Times of India, The Hindustan Times, India Abroad, The National (CBC), CTV News, CTV Canada AM, OMNI South Asian News, CFTO, Goldhawk Live (Rogers Cable 10), CBC Radio and the Indian Television Network.